SagnikDe2024/MachineVisionExperiments/README.md

-This repository contains some experiments and designs for machine vision, image generation experiments.
+This repository contains some experiments I am doing on images, different designs for machine vision, image generation experiments.

-Currently there is an image classification and one image encode - decoder (WIP) related model being designed.
+Currently, there is an image classification and one image encode - decoder (WIP) related model being designed.

 The classification model went through various changes until we finally go